-- Public hearings, public meetings, public workshops and/or public charrettes at alternate locations shall be noticed in accordance with normal public notice procedures in this Public Involvement Plan: and - Virtual public hearings, public meetings, public workshops and/or public charrettes should be in accordance with criteria in the Public Involvement Matrix.
-When public access to public buildings is prohibited or the number of participants is limited, supplemental public notice shall include public hearing, public meeting, public workshop and/or public charrette announcements and agendas posted on the front door of the Metropolitan Transportation Planning Organization office and public hearing, public meeting, public workshop and/or public charrette announcements posted on the Alachua County Administration Building exterior bulletin board adjacent to South Main Street.
+- Public hearings, public meetings, public workshops and/or public charrettes at alternate locations shall be noticed in accordance with normal public notice procedures in this Public Involvement Plan; and - Virtual public hearings, public meetings, public workshops and/or public charrettes should be in accordance with criteria in the Public Involvement Matrix.
+When public access to public buildings is prohibited or the number of participants is limited, supplemental public notice shall include public hearing, public meeting, public workshop and/or public charrette announcements and agendas posted on the front door of the Metropolitan Transportation Planning Organization office and public hearing, public meeting, public workshop and/or public charrette announcements posted on the Alachua County Administration Building exterior bulletin board adjacent to South Main Street. - Hybrid public hearings, public meetings, public workshops and/or public charrettes should be in accordance with criteria in the Public Involvement Matrix.
+When public access to public buildings is limited for the number of participants below normal facility capacity, supplemental public notice shall include public hearing, public meeting, public workshop and/or public charrette announcements and agendas posted on the front door of the Metropolitan Transportation Planning Organization office and public hearing, public meeting, public workshop and/or public charrette announcements posted on the Alachua County Administration Building exterior bulletin board adjacent to South Main Street.

-Accessible Public Building Venues
+1. Accessible Public Building Venues